 While you’re downloading apps for travel to Colombia get yourself the XE currency converter app.
 The Colombian Peso is one of the currencies you can track and work out how much or how little you’re paying for things.
 Don’t forget to add the Colombian Peso (COP) currency to your app to track the exchange rate.
 Even if you don’t have internet access XE will give you an idea of the exchange rate from your last internet connection.

-It’s easy to pay for accommodation on a card in Colombia, you’ll find lots of places to stay on booking.com or Airbnb.
-It’s also easy to book flights and long distance buses using your credit card (be sure you have one that doesn’t charge an additional fee for foreign currency transactions though!)
+While it’s one thing for you to have a list of things to know before going to Colombia, there are other people you need to tell.
+Your Bank for one.
+It’s easy to pay for accommodation on a card in Colombia, you’ll find lots of places to stay on booking.com.
+It’s also easy to book flights and long-distance buses using your credit card (be sure you have one that doesn’t charge an additional fee for foreign currency transactions though!)

 Maps.me is a great offline mapping tool.
 Before you get to Colombia download the app and the relevant maps and you’ll always know where you are and where you’re going.

 Maps.me is just one of the resources that we use when planning a Trip.

 If you don’t like maps.me, then offline Google maps are also a great resource.

 Unless you’re a native Spanish speaker we recommend you download the offline Spanish dictionary from Google Translate.
 Even if it’s just to help with a difficult word, it’s a great resource to have at your disposal.